Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 If you're just getting started, review [Kanban basics](kanban-basics.md) to get an overview of how to access your board and implement Kanban.

+::: moniker range="vsts"
 >[!NOTE]
 >If you're looking at how to add columns to a task board, you need to customize the workflow.
-For details, see [Customize your work flow (Inheritance process model](../customize/customize-work.md) or [Add or modify a work item type (Hosted XML or On-premises XML process models](../customize/add-modify-wit.md).
+For details, see [Customize your work flow](../customize/customize-work.md).
 To add columns to a backlog or query results, see [Change column options](../backlogs/set-column-options.md).
 >
 >For an overview of the features supported on each backlog and board, see [Backlog, board, and plan views](../backlogs/backlogs-boards-plans.md).
+::: moniker-end

+::: moniker range=">= tfs-2013 <= tfs-2018"
+>[!NOTE]
+>If you're looking at how to add columns to a task board, you need to customize the workflow.
+For details, see [Add or modify a work item type](../customize/add-modify-wit.md).
+To add columns to a backlog or query results, see [Change column options](../backlogs/set-column-options.md).
+>
+>For an overview of the features supported on each backlog and board, see [Backlog, board, and plan views](../backlogs/backlogs-boards-plans.md).
+::: moniker-end

 <a id="map-the-flow-of-work">  </a>